merlab-uw/Klone/HowToUseKlone.md

 The MerLab has purchased a dedicated node on Klone, the latest of UW's High Powered Computer Cluster (HPCC) systems.
 The other two are Hyak and Mox.
 All three systems are independent of each other.

+For a great overview of High Performance Computing, watch [Introduction to HPC Computing: a practical tutorial](https://youtu.be/fkpofukvGeg)

 These are the specifications of our node:

 | Model                      |        CPU           | Total Cores                     | RAM                 |